 2021 Silver Eagle Type 1 and 2: What’s Changing?

-Now you know the American Eagle Silver coin design is changing this summer, but what exactly can you expect from the Type 2?
+Now you know the American Eagle Silver coin design has changed, but what exactly can you expect from the Type 2?
 Two primary changes: an entirely new depiction of the heraldic eagle on the reverse and a “refresh” of the design based on engraver and designer of the Mercury Dime Adolph A Weinman’s popular Walking Liberty half dollar on the obverse.

 2021 Silver Eagle Type 1 Coin Design